Interview by Ana Sancho

 Ginkgo’s speciality is enzyme engineering; its diverse applications range from a greater cheese to an improved pharmaceutical drug.
 But besides designing and building enzymes or a combination of enzymes for varied applications, Ginkgo also develops the technology for scaling the production of these new organisms in a high-throughput manner — technology that will have a strong impact on processes like industrial fermentation.

 An acclaimed company’s biowork is the rose essential oil made from engineered yeast, that is, by introducing the DNA sequences of the enzymes that produce certain aromatic compounds of the rose fragrance.
 By partnering with perfumers from Robertet, they hope to offer unique new versions of the scent by combining its constituent aromatic compounds in new ways.

-Gingko Bioworks is, in essence, a bioengineering company, what makes it different or special compared to other biotechnology companies?
+Ginkgo Bioworks is, in essence, a bioengineering company; what makes it different or special compared to other biotechnology companies?
 Could you tell us a bit more about it?

 Ginkgo’s mission is to make biology easier to engineer.
 We aren’t focused on any particular application of biotechnology—pharmaceuticals, agriculture, cultured ingredients or industrial materials—but on building the core platform that will make it possible to design biology so we can work with living cells to grow better technologies.

-What were the biggest challenges you faced for the development of Gingko Biowork’s projects?
+What were the biggest challenges you faced in the development of Gingko Biowork’s projects?
 What is the most challenging project so far?

 What is your role as creative director in a biotechnology company?

 At the last SynBioBeta meeting in San Francisco, Suzanne Lee—Chief Creative Officer of Modern Meadow—and I had a fireside chat moderated by Dan Grushkin—founder of the Biodesign Challenge.
 During that conversation, Suzanne and I dove into the question of what it is that a creative team does at a biotechnology company.